IETF language tag: History

-The next revision of the specification came in September 2006 with the publication of (the main part of the specification), edited by Addison Philips and Mark Davis, and (which deals with matching behaviour).
+The next revision of the specification came in September 2006 with the publication of RFC 4646—the main part of the specification—edited by Addison Philips and Mark Davis, and RFC 4647—which deals with matching behaviour.
 RFC 4646 introduced a more structured format for language tags, added the use of ISO 15924 four-letter script codes and UN M.49 three-digit geographical region codes, and replaced the old registry of tags with a new registry of subtags.
 The small number of previously defined tags that did not conform to the new structure were grandfathered in order to maintain compatibility with RFC 3066.